Skip to main content

 This style is the most discreet of all, sitting all the way inside the ear canal.
 While it’s almost invisible to others, it’s also more difficult to get in and out for things like charging, battery changes, and cleaning.
 Some devices can be left in the ear for longer periods of time.
 For example, the Phonak Lyric is a device designed to fit so deep in the ear canal it’s inserted by a hearing professional and can be left in the ear for months at a time.

-OTC vs. prescription hearing aids
+OTC hearing aids vs. prescription

 Until October of 2022, people had to go to an audiology clinic, get a traditional hearing test, and pay thousands of dollars for a pair of prescription hearing aids.
 Largely because of the high cost, many people were unable to get help with their hearing loss.
-To expand access to these devices, Congress passed bipartisan legislation in 2017 to get the wheels in motion for the existence of OTC hearing aids as they are sold today.7 As of October 2022, the U.S. Food and Drug Administration regulates what is and is not an OTC hearing aid, helping shoppers to buy legitimate devices and avoid scams.
+To expand access to these devices, Congress passed bipartisan legislation in 2017 to get the wheels in motion for the existence of OTC hearing aids as they are sold today.7 As of October 2022, the Food and Drug Administration (FDA) regulates what is and is not an OTC hearing aid, helping shoppers to buy legitimate devices and avoid scams.

 Prescription Hearing AidsOTC Hearing Aids